by Bruce Dunlavy

 Coler told National Public Radio (you can listen to the fascinating story in NPR’s archives or read it here) that he makes a five-figure income every month by selling advertising space on his fake news websites.
 The whole point of creating phony stories of everything from the purported deaths of celebrities who are in fact still alive to the accusations of cannibalism by political office-holders is to bring viewers to a web page where they can be subjected to sales pitches by third parties.

-Fortune magazine reported that an interview with Samantha Bee on her program Full Frontal, Coler was unabashed about being a purveyor of lies – lies that in fact run counter to his own political beliefs.
+Fortune magazine reported that, in an interview with Samantha Bee on her program Full Frontal, Coler was completely unabashed about being a purveyor of lies – lies that in fact run counter to his own political beliefs.
 Coler, a Democrat who voted for Clinton in 2016, says that the reason his fake news stories are almost invariably aimed at those of the conspiracy-believing right wing is because such stories work on that group.
 He has tried fake news that would appeal to liberals, but that audience didn’t fall for it enough to make it profitable.
-He told NPR’s Laura Sydell, “”You’ll get debunked within the first two comments and then the whole thing just kind of fizzles out.”
+He told NPR’s Laura Sydell, “You’ll get debunked within the first two comments and then the whole thing just kind of fizzles out.”

 Coler counters criticism by saying that discerning readers should be able to determine for themselves what is true and what is not.
 A disingenuous explanation to be sure, since not only is it clear that they don’t (Bee’s producer, Mike Rubens, likens it to “teaching people about the dangers of drugs by giving them drugs”), but also, if they did, Coler’s business would collapse.